-The Looft Lighter is one of our favourite inventions and the charcoal grillers secret weapon.
-The Looft gets you fired up and ready to grill in no time.
+The Big Boy Charcoal Wand is one of our favourite inventions and the charcoal griller's secret weapon.
+The wand gets you fired up and ready to grill in no time.
 The faster you get grilling, the faster you get to barbecuing.
-Meaining you can eat faster.
-Be careful to pull the Looft lighter back from the charcoal once the charcoal is lit.
+Meaning you can eat faster.
+Be careful to pull the lighter back from the charcoal once the charcoal is lit.
 The tip will warp if you do not do this.

 - Make a pile of charcoal in the bottom of your charcoal barbecue.

-- Hold the Looft lighter in the charcoal pile
+- Hold the lighter wand in the charcoal pile

-- Pull the Looft back a couple inches when the charcoal starts to spark
+- Pull the lighter back a couple inches when the charcoal starts to spark

 - Hold here until charcoal is lit